sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 If we don't prove that the given state is correct, it is possible to make a false proof.
 To prevent this, we also need to prove that the given state is correct.

-Proving it only for get access (only for one designated key) is very easy.
+Proving it only for get access (only for one designated key) is straightforward.
 Merkle inclusion proof with the given state root is enough.

 However, proving it for iter access (all keys which match the designated key prefix) requires a smart design.